The Most Memorable Football Halftime Show Moments

 25. Pretty Lights and The Who?
 (2010)

-Fans who claim that The Who didn’t phone it in during their 2010 Super Bowl halftime show needs to check their bias at the door, look in the mirror and accept reality.
-The Who performed Super Bowl XLIV like it was an extra tour stop squeezed between two major cities.
+Fans who claim that The Who didn’t phone it in during their 2010 halftime show needs to check their bias at the door, look in the mirror and accept reality.
+The Who performed like it was an extra tour stop squeezed between two major cities.

-Lack of energy aside, The Who is among the biggest rock groups in the world who have graced the Super Bowl stage.
+Lack of energy aside, The Who is among the biggest rock groups in the world who have graced the stage at the 50-yard-line.
 The spectacular light show did partially make up for The Who’s geriatric woes.
 In fact, the show was a trailblazer of sorts for more crazy light shows to come.

 Light guy, you da real MVP.